 How to go about the process of data cleaning?

 The manual part of the process is what can make data cleaning an overwhelming task.
 While much of data cleaning can be done by software, it must be monitored and inconsistencies reviewed.

 Some general guidelines that all companies can follow to data clean include forming a data quality plan.
 By standardizing the data process, one will ensure a good point of entry and reduce the risk of duplication.
 Monitoring errors and fixing the data at the source can save both time and resources.
 Investing in tools that measure data accuracy is another wise way that can be adopted.
 A reliable third-party source can capture information directly from first-party sites.
 It would then clean and compile the data to provide more complete information for business intelligence and analytics.

-Certain data cleaning tools helps in keeping the data clean and consistent to let you analyse data to make informed decision visually and statistically.
-Few of such tools are free, while others may be priced with free trial available on their website.
-OpenRefine, formerly known as Google Refine is a free and open source data cleansing tool.
+Certain data cleaning tools helps in keeping the data clean and consistent to let you analyze data to make informed decision visually and statistically.
+Few of such tools are free, while others may be priced with a free trial available on their website.
+OpenRefine, formerly known as Google Refine is a free and open-source data cleansing tool.
 It cleans inaccurate data and transforms it.
 It can also transform data from one format to another, letting you explore big data sets with ease, reconcile and match data, clean and transform at a faster pace.
 Trifacta Wrangler is another free tool that cleans and transforms data.
 It takes less time formatting and focuses on analyzing data.
 It’s machine learning algorithms help in preparing data by suggesting common transformations and aggregations.
-Other tools include Drake, TIBCO Clarity, Winpure, Data Ladder and Cloudingo, among others.
+Other tools include Drake, TIBCO Clarity, Winpure, Data Ladder, and Cloudingo, among others.